Tereziekasalie/english-for-designers/Storytelling/index.md

 ![whatyouhavetodo](3.png)

-#### But is it necessity?
+#### But is it a necessity?

-There is one thing would we should realize.
-And that’s what quality of live we have without social media.
+There is one thing that we should realize.
+And that’s the quality of life we have without social media.

-Probably..
-If it’s good enough we are happy and we don’t need it that much.
+Probably… If it’s good enough, we are happy and don’t need it that much.

 It reminds me of when people start dating and suddenly disappear from social media, and no one knows about them.

 Because they spend time together and have no need, at least at beginning.

 ![necessityorexcuse](4.png)

-#### That’s world average…
+#### What’s the world average…

-If someone can spend on the phone six hours and 42 minutes how good their life can be, if they spend most of their day watching someone else live?
+If someone can spend six hours and 42 minutes on their phone, how good can their life be if they spend most of their day watching someone else’s life?

 ![timeonphone](6.png)

-What is worse is that that’s not the worst because Filipinos spent on the phone 10 hours a day.
+What is worse is that that’s not even the worst because Filipinos spent at least 10 hours a day on the phone.

 ![chat](7.png)

-Czech spent on their phone about 3 hours and look at the phone 46times a day.
+Czech spent about 3 hours and look at the phone 46 times a day.

 ![chat2](8.png)
 ![monthsdaysyears](9.png)

-#### 7 years just looking at the phone.
+#### 7 years just looking at your phone.

-For example..
-If you spent on phone only  53 minutes from 2 hours and 53 minutes and these 2 hours a day you spent by learning new language you exchange looking on videos what you forgot until you go to sleep for speaking fluently by 7 languages.
+If you spent only 53 minutes a day on your phone instead of 2 hours and 53 minutes and then spent those extra 2 hours a day learning a new language in exchange for looking at endless videos before going to sleep, you could be speaking seven languages fluently in 7 years.

 ![7years](10.png)
 ![howyouspentonthem](11.png)